This post may contain affiliate links. At no cost to you, we earn a commission from qualifying purchases.

 - Brick joint raking tool

-Each of these tools has and pros and cons and can be used at different stages of the mortar removal process.
+Each of these tools has pros and cons and can be used at different stages of the mortar removal process.

 How to remove the old mortar before you start repointing the brickwork